Artistan/helpers/readme.md

 Laravel Helpers provides simple static methods to assist the transition from `@deprected` laravel helper functions.
 Once the helpers are installed, they will automatically replace the `@deprecated` laravel helpers.
-Currently, Helpers also provides namespaced static methods to provide easy OOP helpers that will not conflict with the global namespace.
+Currently, Helpers also provides name-spaced static methods to provide easy OOP helpers that will not conflict with the global namespace.

 ## Official Documentation